Wahbeh-Mohammad/Data-structures/Array.md

       return self.desc
 ```
 ## This is a base class for custom Exceptions/Errors
-## It allows us to create some custom errors such as these below.
+## It allows us to define some custom errors such as these below.
 ```
 class InvalidSize(Error):
     """ Invalid Size: Raised when the size passed is less than or equal to 0 """